leaflabs/libmaple/docs/source/compatibility.rst

 The state of currently ported Arduino libraries is the :ref:`libraries`.

 ..
-TODO update for 0.0.9; update as libraries are ported.
+TODO Update as libraries are ported.

 .. list-table::
    :header-rows: 1

    * - Library
      - Ported?